 Short-term Risks

-In the immediate aftermath of receiving dental implants, several risks can present themselves.
-One of the most common concerns is the possibility of infection at the site of the implant.
-This risk is compounded by the invasive nature of the procedure and can lead to further complications if not properly managed.
-Patients’ oral hygiene habits play a very large role in this step.
-Another significant risk involves potential nerve damage, which can manifest as numbness, tingling, or pain in the jaw, lips, or gums.
+Another significant risk involves potential nerve damage.
+This can can manifest as numbness, tingling, or pain in the jaw, lips, or gums.
 Such sensory changes are usually temporary but, in less fortunate cases, permanent, depending on the severity of the nerve impairment.
 This is most common in the lower jaw, where the mandibular nerve lies.
-(Avoiding this nerve is one very good reason to be sure your implant surgeon has had a LOT of experience doing this.)
+(Avoiding this nerve is one very good reason to be sure your implant surgeon has had a LOT of experience.)
 We have been very fortunate in our practice to not have had this happen, but it does.
 So, beware who you trust.

 Implant rejection or failure to integrate with the jawbone is another critical short-term risk.
 The success of a dental implant heavily relies on its ability to osseointegrate, or bond, with the bone.
 Factors such as poor bone density, smoking, and certain systemic diseases can hinder this process, leading to implant failure.
-This aspect underscores the importance of a thorough pre-operative evaluation to assess the suitability of a patient for the implant procedure.
+This underscores the importance of a thorough pre-operative evaluation to assess the suitability of a patient for the implant procedure.
 With that said, MOST failed implants can be successfully replaced with another.
 So, good news there.

 Long-term Considerations